+The death of the two generals no longer left the question of the government's attempt in doubt.
+With the exception of the Place Pigalle, there had been no armed encounters between the people and the troops.
 The operations at Belleville and at the Buttes-Chaumont were editions of Montmartre.
-At 11 o'clock all the cannon, with the exception of 10 pieces, were again in the hands of the Guard.
-Vinoy had fled through the gates of the South with his troops, baggage, and artillery, following Thiers and the rest of the government to Versailles.
+At eleven o'clock all the cannon, with the exception of ten pieces, were again in the hands of the Guard.
+Vinoy had fled thru the gates of the South with his troops, baggage, and artillery, following Thiers and the rest of the government to Versailles.

 The Central Committee of the Federals (as the National Guardsmen were called) was master of Paris.

-On the day of the spontaneous uprising of the Federals against the attempt of Thiers, they gathered at the Hôtel de Ville.
+On the day of the spontaneous uprising of the Federals against the attempt of Thiers, they gathered at the Hotel de Ville.
 A number of the members of the Central Committee were hesitant: they had been elected to defend the interests of the National Guard and of the Republic; they had no mandate of government.
-But 22 the old insurrectionary cry "Vive la Commune!" filled the hall and the timorous ones were finally convinced by the assurances that the Central Committee would remain in the Hôtel de Ville but a few days, only so long as it would be necessary to prepare for the elections to the Commune.
+But the old insurrectionary cry "Vive la Commune!" filled the hall and the timorous ones were finally convinced by the assurances that the Central Committee would remain in the Hotel de Ville but a few days, only so long as it would be necessary to prepare for the elections to the Commune.